BBVA/kapow/spec/README.md

 * All successful API calls will return a representation of the *final* state attained by the objects which have been addressed (either requested, set or deleted).
+* When several error conditions can happen at the same time, the order of the checks is implementation-defined.

 For instance, given this request:
 ```http